-The Spirituals Project was not formally incorporated until December 1998, but the organization has its roots in activities that date back more than seven years earlier.
+The Spirituals Project was formally incorporated in December 1998, but the organization has its roots in activities that date back more than seven years earlier.
 These activities included educational concert, lecture and workshop programs, and the development of an educational public television documentary film.
 These varied activities provided the background and impetus for the establishment of The Spirituals Project as a formal educational organization, founded by Dr. Arthur C. Jones, Clinical Professor of Culture and Psychology and Associate Dean for Inclusive Excellence at Colorado Women’s College at the University of Denver.

 Beginning in early 1991, Dr. Jones and accompanist Ingrid Hansen Thompson began to conduct a series of concert, lecture and workshop programs on the songs created and first sung by African Americans in slavery in the 18th and 19th centuries.
 The purpose of these programs was to provide education about these songs, in an effort to preserve an important American cultural treasure.

 The first of these programs was presented at the Denver Museum of Natural History in February 1991, at the invitation of the community outreach coordinator at the museum.
 The program was part of the museum’s annual African American Heritage Month programming.
 More programs followed, beginning in community and church settings across the front range of Colorado and eventually including community, church and conference settings around the country.
 The programs ranged from one to three hours in length, and all combined actual performance of spirituals with educational presentations on the cultural and historical significance of the spirituals tradition.